-Jeddah, the coastal city of Saudi Arabia, tells a bewitching and enchanting tale of old and new.
-Its unofficial slogan; "Jeddah Ghair", which translates to "Jeddah is different," only scratches the surface of Jeddah's reality.
-This influential city is full of intriguing contrasts, folkloric fantasies and modern wonders.
-It is a spiritual gateway to Mecca and Medina, a dynamic cosmopolitan centre for investment and wealth, and an emerging holiday destination with unique experiences.
+Jeddah, Saudi Arabia’s magnificent coastal city, tells an enchanting tale of old and new.
+Its unofficial slogan; "Jeddah Ghair", which translates to "Jeddah is different," gives an intriguing glimpse into this influential city with its juxtaposition of folkloric fantasies and modern wonders.
+It is a spiritual gateway to Makkah and Madinah, a dynamic cosmopolitan centre for investment and wealth, and an emerging Red Sea holiday destination offering a diverse range of unique experiences.

-Effervescent and dazzling, it rests on the shores of the Red Sea, beckoning tourists to explore its endless waterfront entertainment options, resorts, shopping districts, outdoor art sculptures and much more.
-Despite being the second largest city in Saudi Arabia, Jeddah is a city of firsts; It holds multiple Guinness Records and is a pioneer in engineering, architecture and entertainment facilities.
-Whatever type of holiday experience you are looking for, Jeddah has it all and is full of curiosities.
-For adrenaline junkies, history buffs and spiritual or peace seekers.
+Effervescent and dazzling, it surveys the shores of the Red Sea, beckoning tourists to explore its endless waterfront entertainment options, resorts, shopping districts, outdoor art sculptures and much more.
+Despite being the second largest city in Saudi Arabia, Jeddah is a city of firsts; it holds multiple Guinness World Records and is a pioneer in engineering, architecture and entertainment facilities.
+Whatever type of holiday experience you are seeking, Jeddah caters to all curiosities and desires; from those looking for tranquillity and peaceful reflection to adrenaline junkies and history buffs.

-The 30km stretch of Jeddah Waterfront is the vibrant place of life in Jeddah.
-The waterfront has been designed to attract the whole family with bathing bays, manicured lush landscapes, a good selection of restaurants, perfect bike paths, glittering piers.
+The Jeddah Waterfront is the vibrant 30 km stretch of seaside life in Jeddah.
+The waterfront has been designed to attract everyone, with bathing coves, lush, manicured landscapes, a selection of restaurants offering delicious fare, smooth bike paths and sparkling piers.